saltzm/benchmarks/README.md

 # About

 I wrote these benchmarks for a presentation on "Performance Tips, Tricks, and Gotchas".
-They contain benchmarks to compare several different ways of doing the same thing in C++ that I think people either:
+They contain benchmarks to compare several ways of doing the same thing in C++ that are subtly different on the surface but may differ significantly in terms of performance.
+Writing these was an interesting learning opportunity for me, because I learned how to write these benchmarks in the process of doing it, and though I already knew that in principal there were performance differences between these things, I'd never actually taken the time to measure them.
-1) may not know will affect performance, or
-2) know will affect performance, but not how much.

 Benchmarks include measurements for:
 * Function call overhead: Virtual member function vs. non-virtual member function vs. lambda function vs. std::function